breskeby/indexing-metrics-collector/README.md

   - os arch
   - os version

-The elasticsearch mapping template can be found here: [elasticsearch index mapping](https://github.com/breskeby/indexing-stats-collector/blob/main/src/main/resources/idea-indexing-mapping.json)
+The [elasticsearch](https://www.elastic.co/elasticsearch/elasticsearch)  mapping template can be found here: [elasticsearch index mapping](https://github.com/breskeby/indexing-stats-collector/blob/main/src/main/resources/idea-indexing-mapping.json)

-The idea for this came up when I heard first time about [shared project index](https://www.jetbrains.com/help/idea/shared-indexes.html#project-shared-indexes) For idea.
+The idea for this came up when I heard first time about [shared project index](https://www.jetbrains.com/help/idea/shared-indexes.html#project-shared-indexes) for IntelliJ IDEA.
 If you want to know the impact of such a plugin you need to have hard numbers first.
 In a distributed team gathering these numbers are tricky so the idea for this plugin was born.